-Have I experienced any of the Seasonal Affective Disorder (SAD) symptoms, such as depression and irritability in the winter months, or when spending time indoors?
+Slide 36 (LIFE APPLICATION QUESTIONS) Have I experienced any of the Seasonal Affective Disorder (SAD) symptoms, such as depression and irritability in the winter months, or when spending time indoors?

-How can I change my program in order to spend a carefully regulated amount of time in the sunshine?
 Slide 37 (LIFE APPLICATION QUESTIONS) How can I change my program in order to spend a carefully regulated amount of time in the sunshine?